Product Taxonomy Definition And 7 Steps To Develop It In An Understandable Way

 Product taxonomy in eCommerce consists of two main elements: categories and attributes.
 Common products are grouped into categories, while attributes are applied to products of each category.

 E.g. If we browse the Maybelline online shop, we can find “curling mascara” in the “Eyes” category and “Mascara” subcategory.
 In the product description, we will find “Ingredients” or “How to use/apply” attributes that can be applied to many other cosmetic products on the website.

-A well-crafted product taxonomy helps buyers to find what they want in the blink of an eye.
-As a result, your customers get an excellent buyers’ experience and your sales increase.
+A well-crafted product hierarchy helps buyers to find what they want in the blink of an eye.
+As a result, your customers get an excellent buyer experience, and your sales increase.

 Product data and product taxonomy in eCommerce are interrelated.
 Taxonomy is not just a hierarchy of products but the whole product taxonomy framework that guarantees high product data quality and significantly improves product information management processes.

 A product taxonomy database is equally useful for both searchers and browsers of your website.
 Customers who search for a product on your website, go directly to a search bar and type the name of a product they want to find, using the keywords (e.g. Christmas costume, Lenovo laptop, etc).
 If your taxonomy structure does not use the specific keywords typed in by a customer, it can showcase the related product, which will help a potential buyer to find an alternative product, as close to a desired one, as possible.

 The browsers benefit the most from a well-established product taxonomy.
 These customers are excited to explore categories and subcategories, and the more structured it is, the more likely they will find something they might buy.
 Hamburger menus, headers, and easy-to-spot navigation bars draw the attention of browsers and increase the chances of turning them into buyers.